artificertech/laravel-relationship-events/README.md

 ## Observers
+BROKEN FUNCTIONALITY

+Curently the observer functionality is broken.
+This is my current priority and the below documentation explains how the observers will eventually work.
+This functionality did has not transitioned from the original package yet

-Starting from v0.4 it is possible to use relationship events in [Laravel observers classes](https://laravel.com/docs/eloquent#observers) Usage is very simple.
+It is possible to use relationship events in [Laravel observers classes](https://laravel.com/docs/eloquent#observers) Usage is very simple.
 Define observer class:

 ```php
 namespace App\Observer;